SLM-Dev/Rotating-Article/README.md

 # Rotating-Article-
-A website that rotates navigation functionality.
+A website that rotates navigation
-.